 Where can I see how my city is doing?

 Potentially in two places, depending on what platform your city is using to gather observations.
-The City Nature Challenge website has a list with all the cities, but the numbers are not real-time for some cities.
-Cities using iNaturalist can see how they’re doing in real-time in the City Nature Challenge umbrella project.
-Remember that this year the results will be the collaborative effort of everyone around the world – the CNC is no longer a competition.
+When the CNC 2023 begins, a page will be added to the website showing all participating cities, but the numbers will not be in real-time for some cities.
+Cities using iNaturalist will also be able to see how they’re doing in real-time in the City Nature Challenge umbrella project.

 Someone added an ID to my observation – should I agree with it?
 What if I don’t agree with it?